cloudfoundry/cf-networking-release/docs/3rd-party.md

       cni_config_dir: /var/vcap/jobs/YOUR_JOB/config/cni  # directory for CNI config file(s)
   ```

-  Remove any lingering references to `vxlan-policy-agent` and `silk-*` in the deployment manifest, and replace the `plugin` properties
+  Remove any lingering references to jobs that are from [`silk-release`](code.cloudfoundry.org/silk-release) in the deployment manifest, and replace the `plugin` properties
   with any manifest properties that your bosh job requires.